individual-brain-charting/public_protocols/stanford_battery/README.md

-# Standford self-regulation fMRI battery
+# Scrips of protocols for the *Stanford self-regulation* task battery

 This file contains information on the required software to run the tasks and get logfiles to use for posterior analysis, as well as instructions and clarifications